TWBug/GoldCardHenge/content/application/_index.en.md

 ---
 # Application Process

-Applying for the Taiwan Employment Gold Card is not that difficult.
-It’s as simple as filling out your personal information, attaching the necessary supporting documents, and paying the application fee.
-The whole process shouldn’t take more than 15-minutes.
-We have prepared a step-by-step guide to lead you through the process.
-Before filling out the application form, read our qualification section, and prepare all required documents.
+Applying for the Taiwan Employment Gold Card is not a difficult task.
+The whole process takes around 15-minutes, but only if you have all the required documents prepared.
+Therefore, before filling out the application form, read the qualification section carefully and prepare all your required documents.
+Once you are ready, follow on with this step-by-step guide to lead you through the process.
+It is as simple as filling out your personal information, attaching the necessary supporting documents, and paying the application fee.

 {{< base >}}
 Required Documents

 1. Color copy of your passport with at least 6-month validity remaining
-2. 2-inch hatless facial color photo taken within six months (size identical to the Identification Card of our country)
+2. 2-inch color passport/identification photo taken within six months (size identical to the Identification Card of our country, with clear resolution and without any hats or headwear).
+Check the specification on the application form if you are unsure.
-3. Attach relevant supporting documents.
-Documents need to correspond to the requirements based on the qualification the applicant chooses to apply through.
+3. Attach the required supporting documents.
+Documents need to correspond to the requirements based on the qualification you have chosen to apply for..
 4. Your previous Taiwanese visa and residence permit (if any)
 {{< /base >}}

 {{< teaser >}}
-It takes up to 60 business days to complete the entire Employment Gold Card application process.
-If you are already in Taiwan, please make sure you have enough time left.
-If you are running out of time, please exit and re-enter the country.
+It can take up to 60 business days to complete the entire Employment Gold Card application process.
+If you are already in Taiwan, please make sure you have enough time remaining on your existing visa.
+If not, , you may need to exit and re-enter the country, even if you are currently applying for a gold card..
 {{< /teaser >}}

 ![Gold Card Application Process](/cms-uploads/流程圖-01.png "就業金卡申請流程圖")